 Student Missions Fellowship

 SMF engages God’s global mission through the ministry of prayer for unreached people groups.
-SMF desires to see students educated about the state of unreached peoples around the world made aware of the magnitude of the Great Commission.
+Rooted in the overarching magnitude of the Great Commission, SMF desires to raise awareness regarding the state of unreached peoples around the world.